 Diagnosis of FSD

-The APA classifies sexual disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM IV) because they tend to disrupt interpersonal relationships and cause psychological distress.
+The APA classifies sexual disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM V) because they tend to disrupt interpersonal relationships and cause psychological distress.
 All disorders listed in the DSM in some way disturb the process of arousal and the sexual response cycle.
-Although controversial, it is the standard approach used by many psychiatrists and clinicians in the United States and other countries to female sexual problems.
+Although controversial, this is the standard approach used by many psychiatrists and clinicians in the United States and other countries to female sexual problems.

-These disorders must cause personal distress and must not be accounted for by a medical condition.
+For a diagnosis of FSD to be made, these disorders must cause personal distress and must not be accounted for by a medical condition.
 A distinction is made between disorders that are life-long and those that are acquired, as well as those that are situational and generalized.